paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 ### Boundary Fence Impact Speed and Acceleration

 The impact point is 1853m from the start of runway 23 and 10.4 seconds after the last known position.
 Given the initial speed and initial position the mean speed can be calculated.
-Assuming constant deceleration the impact speed and acceleration can be calculated.
+Assuming constant acceleration the impact speed and the acceleration can be calculated.
+For example, given v initial as 60.0 m/s at 1442 m:

+* Then v mean is distance over time; (1853 - 1442) / 10.4 = 39.5 m/s.
+* So v final is 39.5 - (60.0 - 39.5) = 19.1 m/s
+* Giving an average acceleration of (19.0 - 60.0) / 10.4 = -3.9 m/s^2 .

+Here is that calculation for the mid point and the +/- error estimates.

 <center>